ianfnelson/blog.iannelson.uk/content/posts/2012-03-12-available-again-for-contract-work.md

 ### But that’s not all! {#but-that-s-not-all-}

-Order today and your shiny new Ian Nelson will arrive complete with his own coffee, index cards, kanban avatar, Pukka pad and high-powered eight-core Dell Precision laptop, installed with fully licensed development software and ready to cut high quality test-driven code before you can say &#8220;how about a nice game of Planning Poker Dr Falken?&#8221;
+Order today and your shiny new Ian Nelson will arrive complete with his own coffee, index cards, kanban avatar, Pukka pad and high-powered eight-core Dell Precision laptop, installed with fully licensed development software and ready to cut high quality test-driven code before you can say “how about a nice game of Planning Poker Dr Falken?”

 If you owe it to yourself, your project and your stakeholders to deliver the most effective, bug-free, performant, scalable and maintainable solution possible, then you need an Ian Nelson on your team.
-But remember &#8211; this offer is _not_ available in the shops!
-Don’t delay &#8211; call today!
+But remember – this offer is _not_ available in the shops!
+Don’t delay – call today!
 Our trained operators are waiting to take your call
 &#8230;

-#### 07901 828483 &#8211; <a>ian@iannelson.uk</a> {#07901-828483-ian-iannelson-systems}
+#### 07901 828483 – <a>ian@iannelson.uk</a> {#07901-828483-ian-iannelson-systems}

  [1]: http://www.ic.nhs.uk/
  [2]: http://www.decoratedworld.co.uk/